leohliao/interview_study_guide/interviewQuestions/answers/javascript-answers.md

 **Disadvantages**:
 - Could increase design and development time - difficult to debug and increases code size of webpage
 - Browser incompatibility because AJAX depends on Javascript which is implemented differently across different browsers
-- Pages that are dynamically created using AJAX request do not autmotically register with the browser's history, so hitting the back button may not return to an earlier state of the page.
+- Pages that are dynamically created using AJAX request do not automatically register with the browser's history, so hitting the back button may not return to an earlier state of the page.

 <br />
 <br />
 <div id="answer-26"></div>